WAHYUAKHMADFADILLAH/neovim2049/README.md

 ---
 ## 🎨 Themes and Appearance

 I'm using the `rosepine` colorscheme with a few tweaks to suit my personal taste.
-If you'd like to change the theme, simply update the `colorscheme` option in `init.lua` with your favorite one.
+If you'd like to change the theme, simply update the `colorscheme` option in `colortheme.lua` with your favorite one.

 ## 💬 Feedback & Contribution